1. A Challenging Project

 Cells will be composed of multiple molecules developed in the Tier 2 project, including large constructions that are built from a number of smaller molecules.

-Each cell will contain billions of complex organic machines for the performance of a variety of duties that benefit the cell as a whole.
+Each cell will potentially contain billions of independent complex organic machines for the performance of a variety of duties that benefit the cell as a whole.

 Cells will also perform production tasks that benefit other cells in the body.